ryanbates1990/dnd/Nightmare and the Nexus/Slygarten/Merchant_District.md

 **8. Market Research Bureau:**
    - A dedicated space where market researchers analyze data, study trends, and compile reports.
 The room is filled with charts, maps, and magical devices for scrying on distant markets.

-**9. Legal Consultation Office:**
-   - A quiet office where legal consultants provide advice to guild members.
-The shelves are lined with legal tomes, and a large table serves as a meeting space for legal discussions.